 2. A Model for Player Development and

-3. A Governing Board made up of Professional Soccer Directors from each club.
+3. A Governing Board made up of Professional Soccer Directors from each club (click here).

-HISTORY: From 1997-2012, the league operated under the Virginia Club Champions League name with current members Beach FC, FC Richmond, Roanoke Star, SOCA and Virginia Legacy participating.
-Beginning in the fall of 1997, club-to-club matchdays were set for boys teams U-11 through U-18/19.
+HISTORY: Founded in 1997, the league operated under the Virginia Club Champions League (VCCL) name with current members Beach FC, FC Richmond, Roanoke Star, SOCA and Virginia Legacy participating until 2012.
+Founders of the club-to-club matchday, a full slate of matches were set for boys teams U11 through U18/19.
 In June 2000, girls teams were added to the club-to-club matchday.
-The VCCL adopted an 8v8 format for U-11 teams beginning fall 2005, and an 8v8 format for U-12 teams in fall 2007.
-In January 2013, to best reflect the future growth and evolution of the league, the Board of Directors agreed to change the name to the Club Champions League (CCL).
-In January 2015, CCL II was approved to expand the club-centric model.
-In September 2015, CCL PRO23 was approved to provide the region’s most professional, competitive and unique Under 23 league.
+The VCCL adopted an 8v8 format for U11 teams in fall 2005, and an 8v8 format for U12 teams in fall 2007.
+To best reflect the future growth and evolution of the league, the Board of Directors agreed to change the name in 2013 to the Club Champions League (CCL).
+In January 2015, CCL II was approved to expand the club-centric model and the league’s player development pyramid.
+In September 2015, CCL PRO23 was approved to provide the region’s most professional, competitive and unique Under 23 league as a player retention opportunity.
+Although a 9-10s developmental division began fall 2014, in January 2016, NextGen was approved to accurately reflect the 9-10s division as the next generation of CCL players and families.
+In the summer of 2018, NextGen expanded to include NextGen Virginia as a club-to-club based developmental league and NextGen Maryland as a team-based developmental league.
+Today, players compete in the Club Champions League within various divisions of the league based on club selection and ability appropriate to them.
+In 2018, the CCL re-branded its divisions to accurately reflect the organization’s growth and player development pathway: PRO23 (ages 16+), Premiership (11-19s, boys and girls), Championship (11-17s, boys and girls), NextGen (9-10s, boys and girls).

-EXPANSION TO NORTHERN VIRGINIA AND MARYLAND: In the spring of 2011, the league expanded to include Arlington Soccer Association, BRYC Elite, Fredericksburg FC, Loudoun Soccer and SYA.
+EXPANSION TO NORTHERN VIRGINIA, MARYLAND, AND WASHINGTON, D.C.: Under the VCCL banner and in the spring of 2011, the league expanded to include Arlington Soccer Association, BRYC Elite, Fredericksburg FC, Loudoun Soccer and SYA.
 In the spring of 2012, expansion continued to included Washington, D.C. and Maryland based clubs: DC Stoddert, FC Frederick and Maryland United.
-In the winter of 2014, Potomac Soccer Association (Maryland), LMVSC (Virginia) and McLean Youth Soccer (Virginia) were accepted into the league.
+Under the CCL banner and in the winter of 2014, Potomac Soccer Association (Maryland), LMVSC (Virginia) and McLean Youth Soccer (Virginia) were accepted into the league.
+In winter of 2016, Ellicott City (Maryland) was accepted to the league, while FCSC United (Virginia) was accepted to CCL II.
+In the winter of 2018, Alexandria Soccer Association (Virginia), Herndon (Virginia), and VA Rush (Virginia) were accepted to the CCL.
+And at the same time, Culpeper SC (Virginia) was accepted to CCL II.

-GROUND BREAKING PARTNERSHIPS AND SPONSORSHIP: In 2015, the CCL signed a 10-year sponsorship agreement with adidas North America, and a four-year agreement with soccer.com.
-Both agreements, including the pairing of these agreements, provides members clubs, and their members, unprecedented benefits never seen within the youth soccer landscape.
-Also in 2015, the CCL signed a 10-year partnership with the National Soccer Coaches Association of America (NSCAA) that will help impact the American youth player and coach.
-The CCL actively seeks partners and sponsors to help find unique benefits that will ultimately help reduce fees for each member club.
+GROUND-BREAKING PARTNERSHIPS AND SPONSORSHIPS: In 2015, the CCL signed a 10-year strategic partnership and sponsorship agreement with adidas North America, and a four-year agreement with soccer.com.
+Both agreements, including the pairing of these agreements, provides members clubs, and their members (players, families, coaches, teams), unprecedented benefits never seen within the youth soccer landscape.
+Also in 2015, the CCL signed a 10-year partnership agreement with the National Soccer Coaches Association of America (NSCAA), now known at the United Soccer Coaches.
+The United Soccer Coaches partnership will positively impact the American youth player and coach.
+In 2017, mobile phone service provider, Sprint, became an exclusive sponsor to the league.
+In 2018, the CCL and Kwik Goal, the gold standard of soccer goals and training equipment, entered into a 3-year strategic partnership.
+The CCL actively seeks partners and sponsors to help member clubs receive one-of-a-kind and unique benefits to help the player/family, coach, team, club and league.
+Click here to see our Sponsors & Partners.

 The CCL is affiliated with the United States Soccer Federation, United States Youth Soccer Association, Virginia Youth Soccer Association, Maryland State Youth Soccer Association and Metro DC-Virginia Soccer Association.